t-edson/PicPas/README.md

 Inc()          Increase a variable.
 Dec()          Decrease a varaible.
 SetBank()      Set the current RAM bank.
+Exit()         Exit from a procedure or end the program.
 Ord()          Convert a char to a byte.
 Chr()          Convert a byte to a char.
 Bit()          Convert a byte to a bit.